Martmists-GH/kpy-plugin/README.md

 - Generics?

 ## Setup

-> Note: The plugin is not yet publicly available, see kpy-sample as reference for now.

 Change your gradle version to 7.5 (nightly builds only as of writing) Enable the plugin in your build.gradle.kts file: